AvionBlock/OpusSharp/README.md

 # OpusSharp
 OpusSharp aims to be a cross platform C# compatible version of the native opus codec/library.
-The code uses the native compiled DLL's with instructions on how to compile you're own.
+The code uses the native compiled DLL's with instructions on how to compile your own.
 Currently Windows and Android binaries are only available.

 # Examples
 Encoder: